martinberlin/udpx/README.md

 **udpx is a technology to transport data over WiFi to microcontrollers**

-This repository represents the Firmware part and it should be compiled using Platformio in a ESP32 board.
-[Pixelpusher API](https://github.com/IoTPanic/pixelpusher) is a work in progress by IoTPanic that will use a DMX like architecture to control LEDS
+[Pixelpusher API](https://github.com/IoTPanic/pixelpusher) is a work in progress by IoTPanic that will use a DMX like architecture to control LEDS.
-UDPX represents the firmware where this Protocols will be tested and implemented.
+UDPX represents the ESP32 firmware where this Protocols will be tested and implemented.
 It's a collaborative effort of a team of makers that like tinkering with Espressif microcontrollers.

 ### TEAM

+UDPX is a collaborative effort where a team of 3 have same access level to the repository:

 [Hendrik Putzek](https://github.com/hputzek)   - Front end / Nodejs, VUE